Using the latest in ultrasound technology, we are able to get clear pictures of tissue, organs, and of course, little bundles of joy.

 The American Cancer Society recommends that women aged 45 to 54 get mammograms every year.
 After 55, you can choose to have mammograms every two years.
 However, if you have a personal or family history of breast cancer, you and your doctor may decide on a different mammogram schedule.

 3D and 4D ultrasounds provide more accurate and more detailed images than traditional 2D ultrasounds.
 For prenatal screening, 3D and 4D ultrasounds can more readily detect birth defects and other abnormalities that might otherwise have been missed.
-They can also help you see what your little one will look like much better than 2D ultrasounds.
+They can also help you see what your little one looks like much better than 2D ultrasounds.

 This is how we care.